Childhood and Education Journey of Buzz Aldrin in Timeline

 1959: Enrolled at MIT

-January 1963: Earned Doctorate in Astronautics
+January 1963: Earned Sc.D. degree in astronautics

-February 28, 1966: Deaths of Gemini 9 Crew
+February 28, 1966: Death of Gemini 9 crew

-May 1968: Mother's suicide
+May 1968: Mother's Suicide

 July 21, 1969: Walking on the Moon

-On July 21, 1969, at 03:15:16 UTC, Buzz Aldrin became the second person to set foot on the Moon during the Apollo 11 mission, nineteen minutes after Neil Armstrong.
-During the mission, Aldrin, a Presbyterian elder, took communion on the Moon, which was the first food and liquid consumed there.
+On July 21, 1969, Aldrin set foot on the Moon at 03:15:16 UTC, nineteen minutes after Armstrong.
+He also held a private communion ceremony, the first food and liquid consumed there.

-1970: First Communion on the Moon
+1970: Aldrin Reflects on Communion on the Moon

 1973: Publication of "Return to Earth"